 - sufficient paving to accommodate those less-steady on their feet to make use of what was an uneven, grassed area, and

 - raised planters that enable those unable to bend/kneel the opportunity to participate in the gardening.

 If you are interested in learning more about Bags of Help, the link to the website is: www.tesco.com/bagsofhelp

-CESSAC is celebrating after receiving a £2,500 gift from The Patron’s Fund, the charitable fund set up to acknowledge the work of the charitable organisations for which Her Majesty, The Queen acts as a Patron, on the occasion of her 90th birthday.
+CESSAC celebrated a £2,500 gift from The Patron’s Fund, the charitable fund set up to acknowledge the work of the charitable organisations for which Her Majesty, The Queen acts as a Patron, on the occasion of her 90th birthday.
 Read more: